ryanmaclean/Windows-10-Annoyance-Free-Automated-Install/README.md

 Use the [Windows media creation tool](https://www.microsoft.com/en-ca/software-download/windows10) to get a copy of Windows 10.
 Once your media is created, git clone this repository (or donwload a zip) and add all of the files to the root of the USB stick.

 ## O&O Shut Up 10
 I used [O&O Shut Up 10](https://www.oo-software.com/en/shutup10) to take care of many of the annoyances here, using the `ooshutup10.cfg` file as a parameter.
-Download this tool and place it in the root of the USB stick as well.
+Download this tool, unzip it and place the `OOSU10.exe` file in the root of the USB stick as well.

 ## A Head Start
 I've included two sample files that can be used once you have a Windows 10 install USB stick created: `autounattend.xml` and `customize.xml`.